gitlabhq/gitlabhq/doc/install/relative_url.md

 ### Disable relative URL in GitLab

-To disable the relative URL, follow the same steps as above and set up the GitLab URL to a one that doesn't contain a relative path.
+To disable the relative URL, follow the same steps as above and set up the GitLab URL to one that doesn't contain a relative path.

 [omnibus-rel]: http://doc.gitlab.com/omnibus/settings/configuration.html#configuring-a-relative-url-for-gitlab "How to setup relative URL in Omnibus GitLab"
 [restart gitlab]: ../administration/restart_gitlab.md#installations-from-source "How to restart GitLab"